stoffee/esp32_dickbutt/README.md

 http://playground.arduino.cc/Main/KeypadTutorial

 ## HackerBox
-This came as part of my monthly subscription to Hackerbox in box #0015<br>
+This is a project based on my monthly subscription to Hackerbox, in box #0015<br>
 http://www.hackerboxes.com/howitworks

 ## License